 From an initial cohort of 41 ‘Foundation’ Fellows, who were integral to supporting the inception of the Academy and enabled it to quickly become an established part of the infrastructure for learning and teaching, the Academy continues to recruit on average 25 Fellows each year.
 Fellows who are staff remain in role for three academic years and students one year.
 The Academy currently has 96 Fellows.
 So that Foundation Fellows and all other Fellows could continue to contribute and remain part of the community, the Alumni Fellowship was introduced in August 2018.
 The Academy currently has 71 Alumni which is due to increase to approximately 100 at the end of August 2021.

 What is the role of a Fellow?

-In addition to either being a member of a Warwick committee, subcommittee and/or working group, we would expect you to have either a leading role in a learning & teaching funded project or assist in a consultancy capacity to support the strategic direction of learning and teaching at Warwick.
-We would also expect you to attend our regular (approximately every 6 weeks) Fellow networking sessions and support a range of Academy events/activities.
+In addition to, perhaps being a member of a Warwick committee, subcommittee and/or working group (as opportunities allow), we would expect Fellows to have either a leading role in a learning and teaching funded project or assist in a consultancy capacity to support the strategic direction of learning and teaching at Warwick.

 We would ask Fellows to contribute to our regular Fellow Networking Sessions (approximately every 6 weeks).